 At the time of this discovery, I was feeling stuck; trapped in unhealthy patterns that began in childhood.
 At the age of nine, my parents divorced.
 Of my siblings, I remember taking the divorce the hardest.
 I struggled with worrying about my father, going between two homes, and feeling loved.
 In my late teens, I found myself taking more risks and pushing boundaries.
 Instead of dealing with my feelings, I would avoid them by using substances to numb myself, which left me feeling even emptier inside.
-Not having a strong foundation in self-love, I spent many years in the wrong relationships—relationships that were imbalanced; where I struggled with fear of getting hurt or rejection for who I am; where I allowed myself to be treated in ways I didn’t deserve.
-Resistance in relationships even showed up in the form of physical pain.
+I spent many years in the wrong relationships—relationships that were imbalanced.
+I am naturally a giver, which can be depleting if the exchange, is not equal.
+Resistance in relationships has showed up in the form of physical pain.

 When I finally decided to let go of one unhealthy relationship, and the guilt and lack of emotional support that accompanied it, my pain went away.